 As you can see, in order to acquire credits, it is necessary to secure the necessary study time not only during class hours but also outside of class hours.
 Therefore, it is necessary to limit the number of credits that can be registered in 1 year (for students who enroll in September, the number of credits is calculated starting from the spring semester).
-At our university, the maximum number of credits that can be registered in a year is 50, including not only courses that count toward graduation (completion) requirements, but also voluntary courses, which do not count toward graduation requirements.
+At our university, the maximum number of credits that can be registered in a year is 49, including not only courses that count toward graduation (completion) requirements, but also free courses, voluntary courses, and courses that do not count toward graduation (completion) requirements.